ANNUAL ART FAIR / ARTIST INFORMATION

 On-site ADA-accessible parking is available for those with the appropriate plates or placards.
 Please contact Laumeier if any additional accommodations are needed.

 Artists receive all proceeds from Art Fair sales.
 Artists are responsible for filing Form 2643S Missouri Special Events Application with the Missouri Department of Revenue and for collecting and filing Missouri sales tax.
-In addition, the City of Sunset Hills requires a business license for participation (the 2016 fee was $25).
+In addition, the City of Sunset Hills requires a business license for participation ($25 fee in 2017).

 LIABILITY + LOSS